WrestleMania XL: Main event

 Roman Reigns and The Rock face off with Seth "Freakin" Rollins and Cody Rhodes.

 In the main event of Night 1, The Bloodline (The Rock and Roman Reigns, accompanied by Paul Heyman) faced Cody Rhodes and Seth "Freakin" Rollins in a match where if Rhodes and Rollins won, all members of The Bloodline would be barred from ringside during the Undisputed WWE Universal Championship match between Reigns and Rhodes on Night 2, but if Rock and Reigns won, then the championship match would be held under Bloodline Rules.
 While Rock and Rollins were fighting outside the ring, Rock warned referee Chad Patton that he would fire him if there was a countout.
 As Reigns tagged in Rock, Rock performed a low blow on Rollins.
 Patton apologized to Rhodes as there was nothing he could do about it.
 Rock applied the Sharpshooter on Rollins, which Rhodes broke up by slapping Rock in the face.
 As Reigns' nose was bleeding, he attempted the Spear on Rhodes, who countered and performed a Sunset Flip for a nearfall.
 Rhodes performed the Cody Cutter and Rollins followed up with a frog splash on Reigns for a nearfall.
 Rollins performed a second Stomp on Reigns, which Rhodes followed up with the Cross Rhodes.
 Rhodes went for the pin, but Rock pulled the referee out of the ring.
 Reigns recovered and hit Rhodes from behind with a low blow and a Spear.
 Rock rolled the referee back inside the ring for a nearfall.
 Outside the ring, Rock grabbed the weight belt with Rhodes' blood on it and taunted Rhodes' mother, who was seated at ringside.
 Back in the ring, Rock attempted the People's Elbow, but Rhodes countered with the Cody Cutter.
 Reigns attempted the Spear on Rhodes, who was pushed out of the way by Rollins, causing Reigns to accidentally spear Rock.
 Rhodes and Rollins performed simultaneous Pedigrees on Rock and Reigns for a nearfall.
 Outside the ring, Rhodes performed the Rock Bottom on Rock through the broadcast table, while Reigns speared Rollins through the barricade.
 Back in the ring, as Rhodes attempted a third consecutive Cross Rhodes on Reigns, Rock whipped Rhodes with the weight belt, allowing Reigns to perform the Spear on Rhodes.
 Reigns tagged in Rock, who performed the Rock Bottom and the People's Elbow on Rhodes and pinned him to win the match, making the Undisputed WWE Universal Championship match on Night 2 to be held under Bloodline Rules.
 This match was the second longest in WrestleMania history (after Bret Hart vs. Shawn Michaels at WrestleMania XII in 1996).
-The Rock became the seventh heel to win in the main event of WrestleMania, as a result.
+The Rock and Roman Reigns became the seventh heel to win in the main event of WrestleMania as a result, including fourth in a row for Reigns.